What is an LCM value of two numbers?

-LCM or least common multiplier of two number is the smallest number that is divisible by both of these numbers. i.e. the lowest number starting from 1, that is divisible by both.
+LCM or least common multiplier of two numbers is the smallest number that is divisible by both of these numbers. i.e. the lowest number starting from 1, that is divisible by both.

 To find out the LCM of two numbers in python or in any programming language, we can check for each number if it is divisible by both or not.
-Or, we can start this counting from the greater number, that will save us a lot of time.
+Or, we can start this counting from the greater number, which will save us a lot of time.
 Or, we can only check for the multiplier of the greater number instead.
 Which method will be the fastest?
 Of course the third one!

 In this tutorial, we will learn how to find out the LCM of two numbers in Python.